codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-3-content-layout.md

 `Screenshot:`
 ![Bootstrap's Content toolsets](/images/bootstrap/3/content.jpg)

-Wew, there are only a few things appear in the sub-menu.
+Wew, there are only a few things appeared in the sub-menu.
 Since the most common content types in almost every websites are `text` and `image`, Bootstrap's Content toolsets are all about those 2 content types.
 The most frequently used toolset is the one related to `Typography`.
 Let's see what we have in this toolset.